s225058-justin/CNN-LSTM-Lip-Reading/README.md

 ![total_results1](https://github.com/user-attachments/assets/40e2145c-10ba-43d3-b658-ad90da92bc13)

-Furthermore, of the 10 students, 7 were native japanese students while 3 were foreign students.
+Furthermore, of the 10 students, 7 were native Japanese students while 3 were foreign students.
 I discovered that Japanese students had an accuracy of 74% whereas foreign students had an accuracy of 63%.
 An assumption I have is that since the model was trained on data from native Japanese speakers, the foreign students had a lower accuracy as they did not necessarily pronounce words the way an average Japanese speaker would.
 However, I did not test this assumption for robustness and it remains an assumption.